innobead/kubefire/README.md

 # What is KubeFire?:fire:

-KubeFire is to manage Kubernetes clusters running on FireCracker microVMs via **weaveworks/ignite**.
+KubeFire is to create and manage Kubernetes clusters running on FireCracker microVMs via **weaveworks/ignite**.

 - No need to have KVM qocws image for rootfs and kernel.
 Ignite uses independent rootfs and kernel from OCI images.
 - Ignite uses container managment engine like docker or containerd to manage Firecracker processes running in containers.